 From plastic to electronic scrap, waste is on the rise all across Europe.
-The average EU citizen produces almost 500kg of waste a year, only 30% of which is recycled.
+In the EU, the average person produces 511kg of waste each year and only 38% of waste is recycled.

 Much of the waste we produce is treated by waste management facilities that apply incineration processes.
 Such treatments primarily aim to reduce the amount and hazardous nature of the waste – destroying, however, materials that could be reused or recycled.